tslocum/cview/FORK.md

 tview [blocks until the queued function returns](https://github.com/rivo/tview/blob/fe3052019536251fd145835dbaa225b33b7d3088/application.go#L510).

+## Double clicks are not handled by default

+All clicks are handled as single clicks until an interval is set with [Application.SetDoubleClickInterval](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#Application.SetDoubleClickInterval).

 ## Lists and Forms do not wrap around by default

 Call `SetWrapAround(true)` to wrap around when navigating.